Wedgwood’s double-trunk cedar could become an archaeological site

 Two Seattle patrol cars idled by the gathering, drawing ire from the crowd.

 The Department of Construction & Inspections defines the tree as “exceptional” because of its size.
-The city’s new tree code, which goes into effect July 30, will require builders who remove trees with a diameter of 2 feet or greater to either replace the tree on site or pay into the city’s tree fund for each tree that is removed, and plant additional trees in the right of way.
+The city’s new tree code, which goes into effect July 30, will require builders who remove trees with a diameter of 2 feet or greater to either replace the tree on-site or pay into the city’s tree fund for each tree that is removed, and plant additional trees in the right of way.
 Some environmental activists say the new code will allow even more trees to be removed.

 Sandy Shettler with The Last 6000 campaign called the code “a lot of greenwashing.”